ProjectRecommend/docs/design-docs/final/DesignDocument.md

   - It is a good candidate for go-to test framework.
 - **The MusicBrainz Client library** (libmusicbrainz) - also known as mb_client, is a development library.
   - for adding MusicBrainz's lookup capabilities to the software.
-  - It supports Windows, Linux amd Mac OS X.
+  - It supports Windows, Linux and Mac OS X.
 - **PyQt vs Kivy**
 Given below are the key components of PyQt: